Elias Lindholm: Calgary Flames (2018–2024)

-The NHL's divisions and format returned to their pre-pandemic norms for the 2021–22 season, the Flames' first full season on returning coach Sutter.
+The NHL's divisions and format returned to their pre-pandemic norms for the 2021–22 season, the Flames' first full season for returning coach Sutter.
 It would prove to be one of the most successful regular seasons in team history.
-With Gaudreau and Tkachuk, he formed one of the most dominant forward lines in the NHL, and all three members hit numerous personal and collective milestones over the course of the season.
-Lindholm scored his 40th goal of the season in an April 23 victory over the Vancouver Canucks, hitting that marker for the first time.
+With Gaudreau and Tkachuk, Lindholm formed one of the most dominant forward lines in the NHL, and all three members hit numerous personal and collective milestones over the course of the season.
+Lindholm scored his 40th goal of the season on 23 April 2022, in a 6–3 victory over the Vancouver Canucks, hitting that marker for the first time in his career.
 Gaudreau and Tkachuk also scored 40 goals, the first time in 28 years that linemates had all achieved this, and only the fourth time in that span that a team had three 40-goal scorers.
 Lindholm finished the regular season with 42 goals and 40 assists for 82 points, while the Flames won the reconstituted Pacific Division.
 He was voted a finalist for the Frank J. Selke Trophy, awarded to the league's best defensive forward.

 The Flames drew the Dallas Stars in the first round of the 2022 Stanley Cup playoffs, a rematch of the bubble playoffs two years prior, and a matchup in which the Flames were considered the favourites.
-Lindholm immediately distinguished himself by scoring the lone goal in the Flames' 1–0 victory in Game 1.
-The Stars proved a greater challenge than many had anticipated, largely due to an exceptional performance from goaltender Jake Oettinger, but the Flames eventually won the series in Game 7.
+Lindholm immediately distinguished himself by scoring the lone goal in the Flames' 1–0 victory in game 1.
+The Stars proved a greater challenge than many had anticipated, largely due to an exceptional performance from goaltender Jake Oettinger, but the Flames eventually won the series in game 7.
 The Flames drew the Edmonton Oilers in the second round, the first playoff "Battle of Alberta" in 31 years.
+The Oilers defeated the Flames in five games.

+Vancouver Canucks (2024)

+On 31 January 2024, with the Flames not in contention for a playoff spot, and in the final year of his contract, Lindholm was traded to the Vancouver Canucks in exchange for Andrei Kuzmenko, unsigned prospects Hunter Brzustewicz and Joni Jurmo, and first-round and conditional fourth-round picks in the 2024 NHL entry draft.
+Immediately upon joining the Canucks, Lindholm became the fifth player in franchise history to score two or more goals in their first game with the team.
+He also tied the franchise record for most game-winning goals recorded by a player through his first six games with the team.